SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSEMailAgent/GetCurrentAccount.md

 so.topic: reference
 ---

+# NSEMailAccount GetCurrentAccount()

 Get current account (last logged into should normally be current) for logged in associate

 **Returns:** NSEMailAccount